jcolag/entropy-arbitrage/2023-04-01-snowbound-blood-2.md

 ## Opportunities

-You can pay what you want for the download---including nothing---on [the <i class="fab fa-itch-io"></i> Itch.io page](https://deconreconstruction.itch.io/snowbound-blood).
+You can pay what you want for the download---including nothing---on [the Itch.io page](https://deconreconstruction.itch.io/snowbound-blood).
 The page also seems to have gathered a small community around it.

 I should also mention that, due to the nature of [RenPy](https://www.renpy.org/), at least with the proper tooling, you can extract almost all the backgrounds, character images in various poses, music, script, and so forth, to adapt to your heart's content.